pnbruckner/homeassistant-config/docs/composite.md

 If a watched device has a `battery` attribute, that will be used to update the composite device.
 ## known_devices.yaml
 The watched devices, and the composite device, should all have `track` set to `true`.

 It's recommended, as well, to set `hide_if_away` to `true` for the watched devices (but leave it set to `false` for the composite device.)
 This way the map will only show the composite device (when it is out of the home zone.)

-It is also recommended to _not_ use the native merge feature of the device tracker component (i.e., do not add the MAC address from network-based trackers to a GPS-based tracker.)
+Lastly, it is also recommended to _not_ use the native merge feature of the device tracker component (i.e., do not add the MAC address from network-based trackers to a GPS-based tracker.
+See more details in the [Device Tracker doc page](https://www.home-assistant.io/components/device_tracker/#using-gps-device-trackers-with-local-network-device-trackers).)
 ## Release Notes
 Date | Version | Notes
 -|:-:|-